 - The area where your thermostat is located is a different temperature than the rest of the house

 When your AC doesn't turn on, the first thing you want to do is check your thermostat settings.
 The last thing you want to do is pay for a service call when the problem was that the thermostat wasn't on.
-Call a repair specialist if you've checked your settings and the system still won't turn on.
+Call an AC repair specialist if you've checked your settings and the system still won't turn on.

 Your AC Won't Reach the Temperature You Set